 Fundamentals of pitch, clef, and rhythm reading, scales and key signatures.
 Understanding tertian harmony and inversion of triads and seventh chords.
 Basics of voice leading culminating with species counterpoint study.
-Prerequisites: Enrollment in MUS 103 recommended and prior completion of MUS 100 or equivalent recommended.
+Concurrent enrollment in MUS 103 and completion of MUS 100 or equivalent recommended.
 F

-MUS 102 Music Theory and Harmony II 3-0-3
+MUS 102 Music Theory and Harmony II 3-

 Continuation of MUS 101: harmonic progression, four-part harmonization, non-harmonic tones.
 Principles of melodic writing: motive use and variation, phrase structure, and analysis involving inversions of seventh chords.
 Concurrent enrollment in MUS 104 recommended.
-Prerequisite: MUS 101 or equivalent.
+Prerequisite: MUS 101 with a grade of C or higher or equivalent or consent of instructor or department chair.
 S

-MUS 103 Ear-Training, Sight-Singing, and Keyboard Harmony I 2-0-2
+MUS 103 Ear-Training, Sight-Singing, and Keyboard Harmony I

-Development of aural identification and notational skills via weekly lectures and computer lab assignments.
-Emphasis on fundamentals of pitch and rhythm reading and solfege.
-Identification of diatonic major-scale intervals, triad qualities.
-Transcription of non-modulating chord progressions using rootposition/first inversion triads.
+Development of aural identification and notation skills via weekly lectures and computer lab assignments.
+Emphasis on fundamentals of pitch, rhythm reading, and solfege.
+Identification of diatonic major-scale intervals and triad qualities.
+Transcription of non-modulating chord progressions using root-position/first inversion triads.
 F

-MUS 104 Ear-Training, Sight-Singing, and Keyboard Harmony II 2-0-2
+MUS 104 Ear-Training, Sight-Singing, and Keyboard Harmony II

 Focus on melodic material of greater length with increasing chromaticism and some modulation; all triad qualities in all inversions; all 7th chords in root position.
 Non-tonal interval chains; 2-part rhythms for performance and dictation.
 Correlated keyboard experience.
-Prerequisite: MUS 103.
+Prerequisite: MUS 103 with a grade of C or higher or consent of instructor or department chair.
 S

-MUS 121 Music Appreciation 3-0-3
+MUS 121 Music Appreciation